Advancing Your Career | Career & Finances | Leadership

 Clinical Nurse Educator Tips: The Ins and Outs of Teaching Adult Learners

-- Going back to school after years out in the workforce can be a tough transition to make and it is the clinical nurse educator’s responsibility to make an adult learner’s experience as positive and fruitful as possible.
+• Going back to school after years in the workforce can be a tough transition, and the clinical nurse educator is responsible for ensuring adult learners have as positive and fruitful an experience as possible.

 Susan Schwartz